merovex-press/benwilson.io-old/content/book/postal-marine/bellicose/index.md

     url: http://example.org
 ---

-Bophendze - Guna Prime
 Bophendze felt nauseous not long after they landed on Guna Prime.
-“Angel, how long does it take to contract a local disease?”
+“Angel, how long does it take to contract a local dise

-“Why?”

 “I feel like I’m going to puke.”